tc39/notes/es7/2015-11/nov-19.md

 EF: We propose stage 1

-… [consensus]
+... [consensus]

 ZB: our next step spec proposals and get feedback

-BT: outline is good, full spec text isn’t needed right away
+BT: outline is good, full spec text isn't needed right away

 DD: spec text for 2

 BT: i would love to give feedback before to much investment in spec test.

-CP: it shouldn’t be to bad, largely this is extract existing abstract algs
+CP: it shouldn't be to bad, largely this is extract existing abstract algs

 #### trailing , in functions arguments